 Chancellor’s Award for Outstanding Service

-The University of Hawaiʻi at Mānoa Chancellor’s Award for Outstanding Service honors Mānoa staff members who demonstrate outstanding work performance, service and leadership.
-Criteria include record of competence and efficiency, exceptional contribution in the attainment of program objectives, creative solutions to difficult problems, integrity and dedication to the mission of a program.
+The University of Hawaiʻi at Mānoa Chancellor’s Award for Outstanding Service honors a Mānoa staff member who demonstrates outstanding work performance, service and leadership.

 Peter V. Garrod Distinguished Graduate Mentoring Award

 Established by the University of Hawai‘i at Mānoa Graduate Division in 2005, the Distinguished Graduate Mentoring Award allows graduate students to nominate faculty for excellent mentoring, one of the foundations of outstanding graduate education.

 Tamara B. Ticktin

 Tamara Ticktin is a professor in the Department of Botany in the College of Natural Sciences.
 Over the past 17 years, she has had the privilege of mentoring and learning from a large and diverse lab of graduate students from Hawaiʻi and across the globe.
 Her mentoring philosophy involves setting high expectations for her students and providing strong support and guidance to help them meet her expectations.
 She is committed to enhancing diversity and has placed special emphasis on doing so in her lab.
 Ticktin’s students have been highly successful — most have received prestigious fellowships and grants and/or awards for their research presentations and publications and have ultimately succeeded in their career paths.

 Outstanding Academic Advisor and Academic Unit of the Year Award

 The Council of Academic Advisors recognizes an individual or unit who, over the past two years, has demonstrated excellence and/or innovation in advising, and/or has made a significant contribution to the advising community.